widelang/draft/README.md

     returnValue = 100

-    | returnValue | -- Wall operator used as braces return the value
+    | returnValue | -- Wall Intent used as braces to return the value
   }

   $counter % 2 == 0 ? {
     "continue, please!"
-     >> -- Flow operator used alone in line inside question body }
+     >> -- Flow intent used alone in line inside question body }

   -- you could do like so: